martintb/correlate/README.md

 ln -s data.lammps data.lmpfull
 ```
 In this way you preserve the original file with the original name name, while allowing correlate to easily recognize the file types.

+### WARNING!!
+All filedata must be sorted by atom index!
+This includes all types and all positions at all frames.
+LAMMPS in particular does not sort its data or dump files by default and it breaks this code.
+The code assumes that in the array of types and positions type[10] and pos[10] both correspond to the same atom.

 ## Dependencies:
 ### Required: